pjn2work/cdc/README.md

-# CECC Application README
+# CDC Application README

 ## Description

-The CECC application is a Python-based project that can be run either in a Docker container or directly on your local machine.
+The CDC application is a Python-based project that can be run either in a Docker container or directly on your local machine.
 This document provides instructions on how to set up and run the application using both methods.

 ## Prerequisites